-Fashion Week is a beauty goldmine, complete with some of the world’s greatest makeup artists, the best of the best products and looks that can only be described as iconic — and this year was no exception.
+Fashion Week is a beauty goldmine, complete with some of the world’s greatest makeup artists, the best of the best products and looks that can only be described as iconic — and this year is no exception.
 As we ran around capturing backstage beauty content, we couldn’t help but pick up on some really cool tips and tricks from the best makeup artists and beauty experts around.
-From watching a Fashion Week nail look come to life from start to finish for the Kate Spade presentation to interviewing Gigi Hadid’s makeup artist (and dear friend) Erin Parsons, we’ve got you covered with the best backstage beauty tips out there.
+From watching a Fashion Week nail look come to life from start to finish for the Kate Spade presentation to interviewing Gigi Hadid’s makeup artist (and a dear friend) Erin Parsons, we’ve got you covered with the best backstage beauty tips out there.

-TIP 3: Your Liquid Lipstick Can Double as Lip + Cheek Stain
+Beauty Tip #3: Your Liquid Lipstick Can Double as Lip + Cheek Stain

 Behold, one of our favorite NYFW hacks: Using a long-lasting liquid lipstick as a lip and cheek stain.
 If you’re someone who travels frequently and is constantly on the go — meaning you forget things in your travel bag sometimes — this makeup tip is for you.
 Backstage at the Tommy Hilfiger x Zendaya show, Sir John created a ’70s glam makeup look, complete with a deep brown lip and flushed cheeks.
 He used Lancôme L’Absolu Rouge in Rose or Lancôme L’Absolu Rouge Ruby Cream Lipstick in Bad Blood and Coeur De Rubis to warm the models cheeks by first applying the lipstick to his arm, then using his fingertips to smudge the product onto the apples of their cheeks.
 The secret is that a little goes a long way and blending thoroughly is a must.